Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5GIATvK8NVQ.md

 # [October 12th, 2021 Livestream](../2021-10-12.md)
 ## Q&A: When does VR support come?
 https://www.youtube.com/watch?v=5GIATvK8NVQ
-This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: VR?](./yt-H3IW4U9gg-g.md) [https://www.youtube.com/watch?v=H3IW4U9gg-g](https://www.youtube.com/watch?v=H3IW4U9gg-g)
+This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Can the game support VR later?](./yt-A7toMdMe1sc.md) [https://www.youtube.com/watch?v=A7toMdMe1sc](https://www.youtube.com/watch?v=A7toMdMe1sc)

 ### Topics